Sending Money to an International Country

-3. Wire Transfer.
 I can also go to a bank and use their wire transfer service.
-This is even more expensive for transferring a small amount because the fee is usually fixed for any amount.
-An outgoing international wire transfer can cost me $40.
-That’s way too expensive for sending $100.
-Washington Mutual advertises free outgoing wire transfers for their account holders.
-Then it says "non-refundable foreign currency exchange charges and intermediary and beneficiary bank fees may apply."
-I don’t have an account with Washington Mutual so I don’t know what those charges will be.
+This is expensive for transferring a small amount because the fee is usually fixed for any amount.
+An outgoing international wire transfer can cost $40 unless you get free wire transfers.

 This is the service I ended up using.
 Fortunately Mexico is a popular country for this kind of service.
 At the bank I used (Wells Fargo), their ExpressSend service covers Mexico, El Salvador, Guatemala, China, India, Philippines, and Vietnam.
 For Mexico, the partner banks are HSBC Mexico, Banorte, and BBVA Bancomer.
 My recipient also happens to use one of these banks.
 That made things a lot easier.
 I went to the bank and I gave them the recipient’s name, address and phone number.
 If I need to send money regularly, I can also give them the recipient’s bank account number and set up an ongoing link.
 Because it was only a one-time transfer, I selected the "cash pickup" option.